 I sure wish I had a table like this when I was a kid.
 For some reason writing and drawing with chalk on furniture is oddly satisfying so you might as well embrace the idea.
 Building a chalkboard coffee table is easy and you can even choose to give an existing table a makeover rather than building something from scratch.
 It’s all on burlapandblue.

 If you like the industrial look another cool idea is to build the frame using metal pipes and fittings.
 Complement it with a wooden top for a pleasant balance of textures and finishes.
-You can spray paint the pipes to give them a less rugged appearance or use copper pipes which already look chic.
+You can spray paint the pipes to give them a less rugged appearance or use copper pipes that already look chic.
 Check out imgur for more details.

 An all-wood coffee table is always an option.
 A trip to your local hardware store will allow you to get all the materials you need, including some ornate details which you might want to include in your design.
 Check out imgur to find out more about the project.

 24. A Concrete Table Top for Your Coffee Table

 You know what else you could use to make a unique table top?
 Concrete.
 It’s more versatile than you think and it will give your new table a solid and sturdy look.
 Also, it’s nice that you can play with various different shapes that you might like.
 Complement the concrete top with a wooden base and a few metallic accents for a stylish industrial look.
 Check out imgur for more details.